danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 [^bot]: The text-based conversational bot is developed by Norbert Landsteiner with JavaScript called ElizaBot(elizabot.js) in 2005.
 The source code can be downloaded here: https://www.masswerk.at/elizabot/

 [^temp]: The value of temperature relates to the softmax function in mathematics, relating to probability distribution with the input numbers/characters.
 For high temperature, the probability will distribute evenly resulting in more random result.
 On the contrary, more expected/conservative result will be generated with low temperature.

+[^training]: The training process is run on a python environment with tensorflow installed.
+It is developed as multi-layer recurrent neural networks for character-level language models, and it works well with ml5.js.
+See the open source code by Cristóbal Valenzuela, https://github.com/Paperspace/training-lstm.